KangqiLi/KangqiLi.github.io/_pages/about.md

   - /about.html
 ---

+## About Me

-I am a recent graduate with a M.S. degree in statistics from [Case Western Reserve University](https://case.edu/).
-Before, I obtained my B.Sc. degree in statistics from [Wuhan University](https://en.whu.edu.cn/), in 2021.
+I recently graduated with a M.S. degree in Statistics from [Case Western Reserve University](https://case.edu/).
+Previously, I obtained my B.Sc. degree in Statistics from [Wuhan University](https://en.whu.edu.cn/).

+## Research Interests

-My research interests lie broadly in topics related to causal inference and machine learning, including:
+My research interests lie broadly in topics related to causal inference and machine learning, as well as their combination, including:
 - Causality Inspired Trustworthy ML
-- Causal Representation Learning
 - Graph Out-of-Distribution Generalization
+- Graph Foundation Models
-- Causal LLMs, recently
+- Causal Reasoning in Large Language Models

+I have become particularly interested in causal reasoning in LLMs recently and am currently working on a survey on this topic under the guidance of [Prof. Jing Ma](https://jma712.github.io/).

-I am actively seeking Ph.D. / RA / internship positions in the related fields in 2024 / 2025.
+I am also actively seeking Ph.D. / RA positions in the related fields in 2025.
+Please feel free to contact me at [kangqiliCWRU@gmail.com](kangqiliCWRU@gmail.com) if you are interested in discussing with me.

+## Publications & Preprints

+\[2024.10\] **GLIMPSE: MLLMs Can Watch but Do They Truly Understand?**
+Yiyang Zhou, Linjie Li, Shi Qiu, Zhengyuan Yang, Yuyang Zhao, Yangfan He, **Kangqi Li**, Haonian Ji, Zihao Zhao, Siwei Han, Haibo Tong, Lijuan Wang, Huaxiu Yao
+Submitted to CVPR 2025